Coronavirus (COVID-19): eBook, eAudiobook and eMagazine updates

 email@example.com.
 If you're using the BorrowBox app, you can go to settings and select 'send feedback' to ask them a question.

 You can read full digital copies of your favourite magazines on your computer or mobile device.
-You can borrow an unlimited number of magazines to keep forever or until you delete them from your device.
+You can borrow an unlimited number of magazines for up to 3 weeks.
+If you wish to keep a magazine for longer, you can renew it.

 Join the library

-Using Apple or Android devices: to view eMagazines on a mobile device, download the RBdigital app.
+Using Apple or Android devices: to view eMagazines on a mobile device, download the Libby app.

 Using Amazon Fire devices: to get eMagazines on your Amazon Fire device,

-Using laptops or computers: if you're using a laptop or desktop computer, you can
+Using laptops or computers: if you're using Google Chrome, Safari, Firefox or Microsoft Edge, you can search and read eMagazines on the website.

-If you've any questions about using RBdigital, visit their support page to view their user guide, find answers to frequently asked questions or submit a question online.
+If you've any questions about using the Libby app, visit their support page to view their user guide, find answers to frequently asked questions or submit a question online.